 Most Americans value self-reliance and hard work.
 They expect newcomers to find jobs as soon as possible and to take care of themselves and their families.
 Cash and other assistance provided to refugees by the government generally is not enough to fully support a family.
 Knowing English is important for success in the U.S. You might be able to find work if you do not speak English, but your job opportunities will be limited.
 There are opportunities to study English in most communities, but you will also be expected to work.

 Public education is free from kindergarten through grade 12.
 Education is mandatory for children ages 6 to 16 in most states.
 Parents may also enroll children in private schools (including religiously-affiliated schools) but tuition at these schools is often expensive.
 The cost of university education can be substantial.
 To help pay for their education, many university students also have jobs, seek scholarships, or take loans which they must repay after they graduate.

-Refugees resettled in the U.S. are eligible for at least eight months of government-provided health care.
+Refugees resettled in the United States are eligible for at least eight months of government-provided health care.
 Health care can be expensive and individuals, not the government, are normally responsible for paying for health services.
 Those without health insurance will not be refused emergency treatment.
 Most people rely on insurance programs at least partially financed by their employer, but many entry-level jobs do not offer health insurance coverage.
-Most recently-legislated changes in the American health care system will not become effective for another year or more.
+Recently-legislated changes in the American health care system now make it possible for individuals to purchase low-cost health insurance.